SAP-samples/datahub-integration-examples/HiveOperator/README.md

 ![alt text](./Hive_Sql.jpg "Hive SQL example")

 ## Requirements
-Before you start using the example, please make sure that:

-- Hive Metastore server, such as one hosted on Ambari Hortonworks or Cloudera.
+- A Hive Metastore server has been installed and configured, such as one hosted on Ambari Hortonworks or Cloudera.
-- You are familiar with the basic concepts of SAP Data Hub Modeling such Pipelines (Graphs), Operators and Dockerfiles.
-For more information, you may refer to the Modeling Guide for SAP Data Hub that is available on the SAP Help Portal (https://help.sap.com/viewer/p/SAP_DATA_HUB).
+- You are familiar with the basic concepts of SAP Data Intelligence Modeling such Pipelines (Graphs), Operators and Dockerfiles.
+For more information, you may refer to the Modeling Guide for SAP Data Hub that is available on the SAP Help Portal (https://help.sap.com/viewer/aff95eebc2e04c44816e6ff0d21c3c88/).
 - You are familiar with the basic concepts of Docker (https://docs.docker.com/get-started/) and Kubernetes (https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/).

 ## Content
 **1. Dockerfile**
-  - Extends the SAP-delivered Dockerfile com.sap.python27
+  - Extends the SAP-delivered Dockerfile `python:3.6.4-slim-stretch`
   - Imports the python library `pyhive`
   - Install Kerberos client libraries

 **2. Custom operator 'HiveOperator'**
-  - Derived from Pythin20Operator
+  - Derived from Pythin3Operator
-  - Uses image tags `python27:""` and `pyhive:pip2`
+  - Uses image tags `python36:""`, `pyhive:pip3` and `tornado:5.0.2`
   - **input port `inSql` of type string:** expects a single HiveQL-compliant string without a semicolon
   - **output port `output` of type string:** outputs the response from the Hive Metastore server, columns are delimited by a comma (default) but can be overriden using the `delimiter` configuration parameter (See description below)